2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2012 Presidential Dollar Value Guides

-The 2012 Presidential Dollar series honored four presidents who served during America’s late 19th century, a period of significant industrial growth and political transformation.
-Each coin captures the unique legacy of these leaders through detailed portrait designs.
+The 2012 Presidential Dollar series honored four presidents from America’s Gilded Age — a period marked by rapid industrialization, civil service reform, and significant debate over the role of government.
+Each coin captures the legacy of these leaders through detailed portrait designs struck on the first collector-only Presidential Dollars in the program’s history.

 • 2012 Chester Arthur Presidential Dollar